Developer Console

 if (updatePurchaseStatus(receipt.getReceiptId(), PurchaseStatus.PAID, PurchaseStatus.FULFILLED)) {

-// Update purchase status in SQLite database success
+// Update purchase status in SQLite database succeeded.

 userIapData.setRemainingOranges(userIapData.getRemainingOranges() + 1);